Littoral combat ship: Development

 The Navy committed to the $15 billion (2003) program in advance of rigorous analysis or clearly defined purpose, appearance, or survivability.
 Proponents typically pointed to its speed, asymmetric littoral threats, and impact on the U.S. shipbuilding industry.
 The LCS suffered from requirements creep, adding more missions and equipment, potentially rendering it too complex and expensive to use.
 When it was decided the ship would not be expendable, the original concept of a small, cheap, simple coastal warship became bigger, more expensive, and more complicated, with a smaller crew due to automation.
-The task force assigned six different missions which had been previously performed by individual ships: submarine and mine hunting; combating small boats; intelligence gathering; transporting special forces; and counter-drug and piracy patrols.
+The new design was assigned six different missions which had been previously performed by individual ships: submarine and mine hunting; combating small boats; intelligence gathering; transporting special forces; and counter-drug and piracy patrols.
 Each ship would be big enough to sail across the Pacific alone, embark a helicopter, have a minimum 40 knot top speed, and cost $220 million.
-The Navy was only willing to build one type of ship; the task force, realizing that it was virtually impossible for one vessel to fill all roles, advocated a large hull to cover the mission range through modularity, organic combat power, and unmanned systems.
-Empty space was left for weapon and sensor mission modules costing $150 million.
+The Navy was only willing to build one type of ship; the ship's task force, realizing that it would be virtually impossible for one vessel to fill all roles, advocated for a larger hull to cover the mission range through modularity, organic combat power, and unmanned systems.
+Empty space was left for weapon and sensor mission modules.
 When the first production contracts were awarded in 2004, no mission module worked outside of a laboratory.
 Fast, cheap construction was emphasized, solving problems with technology.

 In 2003, the Navy launched its first experimental LCS, Sea Fighter, designated as fast sea frame or FSF-1.
 In 2005, the SWATH-hulled Sea Fighter entered service as an experimental vessel using mission modules.
 As the Oliver Hazard Perry, Osprey, and Avenger classes were reaching the end of their lives, the U.S. Navy released the LCS requirement.
 In 2004, Lockheed Martin, General Dynamics and Raytheon submitted design proposals.
 It was decided to produce two vessels each (Flight 0) of the Lockheed Martin design (LCS-1 and LCS-3) and of the General Dynamics design (LCS-2 and LCS-4).
 After these are brought into service, and experience gathered on the design's usability and efficiency, the future design for the class would be chosen (Flight I).
 The ultimate decision was to fund both designs as two variants of the class.
 On 9 May 2005, Secretary of the Navy Gordon R. England announced that the first LCS would be named USS Freedom.
 Her keel was laid down on 2 June 2005 at Marinette Marine, Marinette, Wisconsin.
 The contract to build the ship was managed by Lockheed's Maritime Systems and Sensors (MS2) division, directed by Fred Moosally.
 On 23 September 2006, LCS-1 was christened and launched at the Marinette Marine shipyard.
 On 19 January 2006, the keel for the General Dynamics trimaran, USS Independence, was laid at the Austal USA shipyards in Mobile, Alabama.
 LCS-2 was launched 30 April 2008.